 If you are not eligible for the reduced fee, but payment of the full fee will cause you financial hardship you can apply for the reduced fee due to your financial hardship.
 You should complete the Application for reduction of payment of divorce or decree of nullity - financial hardship for consideration.
-You are unable to eFile in these circumstances.

 The filing fee is payable at the time of filing the application using a Mastercard or Visa credit/debit card via the Commonwealth Courts Portal.